; Date: August 27, 2019

 This is straight out of the camera with no processing other than resizing.
 Cool?
 Nifty?
 Keeno?

 The professional IR conversion shops do install an IR filter inside the camera, for example.
-But I don't know where to buy a glass IR filter of the correct size to fit inside the camera, nor do I have the skill to readily cut a glass IR filter to size without destroying it.
+But, they do so with glass IR filter of the correct size to fit inside the camera.
+I do not have the skill to readily cut a glass IR filter to size without destroying it.

 Obviously the issue of an IR filter is hugely simplified if your donor camera has screw threads on the front of the lens.
 You then don't have to ponder various hackeries to get an IR filter on the camera.